-Multi-factor software cryptographic authenticators encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
+1272 Multi-factor software cryptographic authenticators encapsulate one or more secret keys unique to the authenticator and accessible only through the input of an additional factor, either a 1273 1274 memorized secret or a biometric.
 The key SHOULD be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, TPM, TEE).
-The key SHALL be strongly protected against unauthorized disclosure by the use of access controls that limit access to the key to only those software components on the device requiring access.
-Multi-factor cryptographic software authenticators SHOULD discourage and SHALL NOT facilitate the cloning of the secret key onto multiple devices.
+The key SHALL 1275 1276 be strongly protected against unauthorized disclosure by the use of access controls that limit 1277 access to the key to only those software components on the device requiring access.
+Multifactor cryptographic software authenticators SHOULD discourage and SHALL NOT facilitate 1278 1279 the cloning of the secret key onto multiple devices.

-Each authentication operation using the authenticator SHALL require the input of both factors.
+1281 Each authentication operation using the authenticator SHALL require the input of both factors.

-Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length, or equivalent complexity, and SHALL be rate limited as specified in Section 5.2.2.
-A biometric activation factor SHALL meet the requirements of Section 5.2.3, and SHALL include limits on the allowable number of consecutive authentication failures.
+Any memorized secret used by the authenticator for activation SHALL be a randomlychosen numeric value at least 6 decimal digits in length or other memorized secret meeting the requirements of Section 5.1.1.2 and SHALL be rate limited as specified in Section 5.2.2.
+A biometric activation factor SHALL meet the requirements of Section 5.2.3, including limits on the number of consecutive authentication failures.